eliaspeteri/bitburner-scripts/README.md

 ## Startup

-### startup.ns
+### startup.js

-I use _startup.ns_ which kickstarts buying servers, configuring them and running _hack.script_, managing Hacknet nodes with _hacknet.ns_, starting custom stats widget and finally launches a monitor program to keep an eye on the current target.
+I use _startup.js_ which kickstarts buying servers, configuring them and running _hack.script_, managing Hacknet nodes with _hacknet.js_, starting custom stats widget and finally launches a monitor program to keep an eye on the current target.

 ## Hacknet

-### hacknet.ns
+### hacknet.js

-_hacknet.ns_ attempts to buy 16 nodes, max them out and when completed, incrementally increases the number of nodes and maxes those out, too.
+_hacknet.js_ attempts to buy 16 nodes, max them out and when completed, incrementally increases the number of nodes and maxes those out, too.
+It might be useful to disable this after a while so all the money isn't spent on Hacknet nodes.

 ## Helper scripts

-### backdoor.ns
+### backdoor.js

 This script attempts to install a backdoor on the target server given in the runtime arguments.

 **NB**: You need to advance in the story enough to unlock the use of _connect()_ and _installBackdoor()_.

-### killall.ns
+### killall.js

 This script attempts to kill all processes on target server given the runtime arguments.